freeCodeCamp/guide/src/pages/mathematics/how-to-calculate-the-mean-value/index.md

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->

+The mean is just another word for the average of the numbers.
+It is easy to calculate: add up all the numbers, then divide by how many numbers there are.
+In other words it is the sum divided by the count.

+Example

+Add the numbers: 6 + 11 + 7 = 24
+Divide by how many numbers (there are 3 numbers): 24 / 3 = 8
+The Mean is 8